If you are a man over the age of 50, you will probably have heard of the PSA test.

-A high PSA level can cause much anxiety.
-But it is worth being aware that other factors such as age, prostatitis, and BPH has been shown to elevate PSA levels.
+Other factors such as age, prostatitis, and BPH have been shown to elevate PSA levels.

-In this article will be discussing what causes PSA to spike, what you can do to lower PSA levels, and whether there is really such a thing as a ‘normal PSA range for men.
+In this article, we will be discussing what causes PSA to spike, what you can do to naturally lower PSA levels, and whether there is really such a thing as a ‘normal’ PSA level for men.

-PSA is a protease, a group of enzymes that breakdown proteins into smaller peptides or amino acids.
+PSA is a protease, which is a group of enzymes that break down proteins into smaller peptides or amino acids.

 It is released by the prostate gland, promoting the movement of sperm.
 However, a small amount escapes into the bloodstream and can be used to monitor prostate activity.